-Students should be aware of the Social Media Guidelines in the UTHSC Centerscope Free Speech and Social Media Guidelines, UTHSC.
+Students should be aware of the Social Media Guidelines in the UTHSC Centerscope UTHSC internet and computer resources-social media guidelines 2025-2026.
 When using social media sites, avoid postings that may compromise the privacy of patients (Health Information Portability Accountability Act: HIPAA) and students (Family Educational Rights and Privacy Act: FERPA).
 Postings that adversely affect another student may be a violation of the Honor Code.
 Personal postings should be considered within the context of the Student Code of Conduct.